 The short and honest answer is that because it is the right thing to do, every life is worth saving.
 Some pharmacists may feel that having naloxone in stock may place you and your business at risk of encountering potentially addicted patients.
 However, we stock glucose tablets, EpiPens and albuterol.
 At no point do we think twice about dispensing these to patients with diabetes, deadly allergies or asthma.
 We dispense these as rescue options just in case a patient encounters an emergency while trying to manage a disease.
 Addiction is no different.
 There is no evidence supporting that having naloxone increases overdose rates, but actually points to decreasing death associated with it.
 As pharmacists, we strive to do what is best for our patients, and to afford them every chance possible to become stronger and healthier.
 This could be giving that addict one more chance at rehab, or protecting a child that mistook medications for candy.
 Every patient has the right to live no matter what medical conditions they may have.
 Dispensing naloxone may result in saving the life of that patient be he/she an addict, a child, someone’s mother or grandfather.

-Providing treatment options for addiction does go hand-in-hand with stocking naloxone; please go to insert link to treatment page when ready to learn more about what you can do to promote the next steps.
+Providing treatment options for addiction does go hand-in-hand with stocking naloxone; please see some of the resources available at the bottom of this page to learn more about what you can do to promote the next steps.

 NBC10’s Generation Addicted Provides Raw Inside Look at the Heroin and Opioid Epidemic

-This epidemic is effecting more than "just" addicts- Andrew to work on better writeups
+This epidemic is affecting more than "just" addicts

 Perspectives of Survivors, their families, and other providers